 - 1 teaspoon (4g) vanilla extract

 Make sure the mixing bowl and beaters are clean without a trace of grease.
 Any grease will keep the egg whites from increasing to full volume.

-Use a separate bowl to separate the eggs.
-You will be using only the whites and if a yolk happens to break and gets mixed in, the recipe will not work.
+You will be using only the egg whites and if a yolk happens to break and gets mixed in, the recipe will NOT work.
 Place the egg whites into the bowl of your mixer and add the vanilla.
 Set aside until time to beat the whites.

 In a saucepan, add the water, sugar, cream of tartar (or white corn syrup).
 Cook on medium/high heat.
 Do not stir, or stir just enough to distribute the sugar.
 You don’t want sugar crystals sticking to the sides of the pan.
 The mixture will begin to boil and become clear.
 After it boils for a minute or so, remove from the heat, you will be able to see that the sugar has dissolved.